-Confirming the failure of talks, a second official said: "As regards the issue of India's plan to enter into JP Morgan debt index and other global indices, no action is being envisaged."
+Confirming the failure of talks, another source said: “As regards the issue of India’s plan to enter into JP Morgan debt index and other global indices, no action is being envisaged.”

 A global flight to the U.S. dollar last year, driven by an expected withdrawal of monetary stimulus by the Federal Reserve, sent the partially convertible Indian rupee sliding.

 The current account deficit has since narrowed, and the rupee has recovered 8 percent since September, taking the pressure off the government to liberalise capital flows - a step supported by the central bank, investors and many policymakers.